 If there is any way you can go part time and work less, it will help you to switch off and have more time for your own pursuits.
 Something as simple as working out how much you usually earn a day and seeing if you can save that amount elsewhere is a good place to start.
 If you can find a way to save a day’s earnings per week, it could mean that you could ask to work a four day week without it having an impact on your finances.

 (Image courtesy of eschipul under a Creative Commons Attribution-ShareAlike 2.0 generic license.)

-how to switch off from work, how to forget about work, how to switch off after work, jennifer smith work at home, how to forget work, switching off from work, how to forget about work at home, forget about work, how to forget about work when you get home, switch off from work
+how to switch off from work, how to forget about work, how to switch off after work, jennifer smith work at home, how to forget about work at home, switching off from work, how to forget work, forget about work, how to forget about work when you get home, switch off from work